 Adding a new SIEM connecter

-Coro has the ability to integrate with Security Information and Event Management (SIEM) solutions.
-This means that ticket data is available in real time within your SIEM platform, allowing you to maximize these data benefits.
+Coro integrates with Security Information and Event Management (SIEM) solutions.
+Coro makes ticket data available in real time within your SIEM platform, enabling you to utilize these data benefits.

 Coro currently supports the following integrations: